germain-italic/docker/README.md

 # Docker stack for virtualhosts-enabled web development

-This is collection of Docker Compose (actually only one) will help you to host several websites locally, each with individual *.localhost subdomain and specific Apache/PHP version and settings:
+This collection of Docker Compose (actually only one) will help you to host several websites locally, each with individual `*.localhost` subdomain and specific Apache/PHP version and settings:

 ![](https://files.italic.fr/Sélection_03052021_0bfa.png)